 You may find that your body has become stiff after being in a fixed position on the bike for hours and stretching may help your body return to a normal range of movement.
 The ideal time to spend 5-10 minutes stretching is as soon as you get off the bike, as your muscle temperature will still be elevated and they will be ‘more open’ to stretching as a result.

 However the last thing you’ll want to do after a cold and wet ride is to roll around stretching and you’re unlikely to do a good job.
 Have your recovery drink, a bath or shower to warm up, put on some warm clothes and then stretch.
-Use this mobilisation routine from Phil Burt, lead physiotherapist with the Great Britain Cycling Team and consultant physiotherapist to Team Sky.
+This mobilisation routine is ideal for post-ride.

 Do I need to cool down after a sportive?

 We’re not suggesting that you have a turbo set-up at your car to do a full post Tour Stage style cool down but, if you haven’t ridden easy for the last couple of kilometres of the ride or got sucked into a sprint for the line, 5-10 minutes spent spinning easily followed by stretching before jumping in your car would definitely be beneficial and, along with following these recovery guidelines, will allow you to bounce back from the ride faster.